Facebook Pixel Guide - Fixing Common Errors

 This means that your pixel is very new and you still need to wait from a few hours to see the pixel data in the Events Manager.
 If your site is new and there’s no traffic, you'll need to get your team onboard and browse through the site yourselves to get the pixel to register traffic!
 On the Pixel Helper, a green check like the one below indicates that it’s working.

-We hope this article has given you some insight into the setting up of your Facebook pixel, and provided some solutions regarding how to troubleshoot some of the most common issues.
+We hope this article has given you some insights into the setting up of your Facebook pixel, and provided some solutions regarding how to troubleshoot a few of the most common issues.

-If you have any questions about the Facebook pixel, please don't hesitate in reaching out to us or consulting their own help text.
+If you have any questions about the Facebook pixel, Facebook should have detailed explanations on any further issues.
+Also, don't hesitate in reaching out to us if you have any questions about Facebook pixel, Dynamic Ads or product feeds.

-Want to learn more about Dynamic Ad campaigns?
-Check out our free Facebook Dynamic Ads ebook, which takes you through the How's, Why's and What's of running effective, optimized campaigns which build revenue.
+Want to learn more about successful integration of Facebook Dynamic Ad campaigns?
+Check out our free Best Practise Guide to Facebook Dynamic Ads eBook!
+It takes you through the How's, Why's and What's of running effective, optimized campaigns that build revenue and help eCommerce grow.